-- Twelve or more graded hours at Park University are completed, either in one sixteen week term or in two accelerated terms. - 2.
-Must be degree seeking at Park University - 3.
-Student earned a semester/session grade point average of 3.6 or better. - 4.
-Student received no Incomplete grades for the semester/session. - 5.
-The fall Dean's List is based on the Fall, Fall I, and Fall II terms; the spring Dean's list is based on the Spring, Spring I and Spring II terms..
+- 1. Twelve or more graded hours at Park University are completed, either in one sixteen week term or in two accelerated terms (Fall I/Fall II or Spring I/Spring II). - 2.
+Must be degree seeking at Park University. - 3.
+Student earned a semester grade point average of 3.600 or better. - 4.
+Student received no Incomplete grades for the semester or terms. - 5.
+The fall Dean's List is based on the Fall semester or Fall I, and Fall II terms; the spring Dean's list is based on the Spring semester or Spring I and Spring II terms.

-Dean's Honor List is not retroactive for those students receiving changes of grades or changes of Incompletes.
+Dean's List is not retroactive for those students receiving changes of grades or changes of Incompletes.